TrevorMills/react-routing-conundrum/README.md

 # react-routing-conundrum

-This app demonstrates an issue with a functional component with inputs where changes to the input are meant to update the URL search query.
+This app demonstrates an issue with routing with a component with inputs where changes to the input are meant to update the URL search query.
 The search query is meant to be the source of truth for the state of the app, so someone could theoretically deep link to a given state.